mumbleskates/bilrost/README.md

       better or worse this is not a protobuf library.
         * a protobuf library, or fork of prost, could be created that uses the trait-based dispatch to be much easier to use
-    * bilrost inherently supports deterministic & canonical outputs as a banner feature
+    * Bilrost inherently supports deterministic & canonical outputs as a banner feature
     * message traits are now usefully object-safe, and all the encoder traits can function with `&dyn Buf` and so on